 Vesting: Participant contributions (including rollover contributions) and earnings thereon are at all times 100% vested.
-For Company contributions to the Plan, and any earnings thereon, participants will be fully vested after completing two calendar years of service.
+Generally, unless otherwise specified in the Plan document, for Company contributions to the Plan, and any earnings thereon, participants will be fully vested after completing two calendar years of service.
 In addition, the Plan contains provisions under which the entire amount credited to a participant's account is distributable upon a participant's disability or death.

-Forfeitures: Matching contributions made by the Company may be reduced by the amount of forfeitures from employees' matching contribution accounts.
+Forfeitures: Matching contributions made by the Company may be reduced by the amount of forfeitures from employees' unvested matching contribution accounts.
 Amounts forfeited from employees' matching contribution accounts are to be allocated to eligible participants, as defined by the Plan.
-Forfeitures were used to reduce Company contributions in the amount of \$93,348 for the year ended December 31, 2013.
+Forfeitures were used to reduce Company contributions in the amount of \$157,927 for the year ended December 31, 2015.
+The forfeiture account balance at December 31, 2015 and 2014, was \$3,941 and \$8,097, respectively.

 Notes Receivable from Participants: Participants may borrow a minimum of \$1,000 and a maximum of the lesser of \$50,000 or 50% of their vested account balances for a specified time period, as defined in the plan document.
 Interest is charged on outstanding loans at one percentage point above the prime rate in effect at the time of the loan.
 Loan rates are established at the beginning of each quarter.
 Loans are secured by the balance in the participant's account.
-Upon termination of employment, notes receivable from participants (if in default) are first deducted from participant equity, with the remaining equity balance distributed to the participant.
+Upon termination of employment, notes receivable from participants (if in default) are first deducted from participant's vested account balance, with the remaining equity balance distributed to the participant.

 Payment of Benefits: Benefit payments from the Plan will not be made until a participant retires, dies, attains age 65, or otherwise terminates employment with the Company.
 However, in-service benefit payments may be taken when participants reach 59.5 years of age.
-Benefit payments are made in cash in a lump sum, an installment basis, purchase of an annuity, or can be rolled over to another plan or an individual's Individual Retirement Account.
+Benefit payments are made in cash in a lump sum, an installment basis, purchase of an annuity, or can be rolled over to another eligible plan or an individual's Individual Retirement Account.
 Hardship withdrawals are allowed by the Plan in certain cases of financial hardship, as defined by the Plan.
+Included in net assets available for benefits are amounts allocated to individuals who have completed an election to withdraw from the Plan and requested that their benefits be paid but whose distributions have not yet been paid.
+Plan assets allocated to the accounts of these participants were \$463,195 and \$751,978 as of December 31, 2015 and 2014, respectively.